apache/age-website/docs/intro/types.md

 #### NULL in a List

-A list can hold the value null, unlike when a null is an independent value, it will appear as the word ‘null’ in a list
+A list can hold the value `null`, and unlike when a null is an independent value, it will appear as the word ‘null’ in a list

 Query